mbloch/mapshaper/docs/reference.html.md

 `scaled`        Scale dashes and gaps to prevent partial dashes `planar`        Use planar geometry
 `where=`        Use a JS expression to select a subset of features.

+### -densify

+Add vertices along the segments of polyline and polygon features, so that no segment is longer than a given interval.
+Densifying before reprojecting allows long straight segments to follow a curved path.
+Densifying can also improve the quality of geodesic buffers.

+New vertices are interpolated along one of three paths.
+For lat-long datasets the default is `geodesic`; for projected datasets the only supported mode is `planar`.

+`<interval>` or `interval=` Maximum segment length.
+For `geodesic` and `rhumb` interpolation this is a ground distance and may include units, for example `100km`, `500m`, `50mi` or `1000ft` (a value without units is interpreted as meters).
+For `planar` interpolation of a lat-long dataset the interval is in decimal degrees (for example `2` or `0.5deg`); for `planar` interpolation of a projected dataset it is in the layer's coordinate units.

+`geodesic` [lat-long, default] Interpolate along the ellipsoidal shortest path between two vertices.

+`rhumb` [lat-long] Interpolate along a rhumb line (a line of constant compass bearing).

+`planar` [default for projected data] Interpolate along a straight line in the layer's coordinate space.

 ### -dissolve